nbarikipoulos/poppy-robot-ui/README.md

 ### Build Project

-The build process is based on vueJS cli tooling that requires node.js (basic installation could be found [here](https://github.com/nbarikipoulos/poppy-robot-cli#installing-nodejs) if needed.)
+The build process is based on vueJS cli tooling that requires node.js (basic installation guide could be found [here](https://github.com/nbarikipoulos/poppy-robot-cli#installing-nodejs) if needed.)

 - Clone this repository anywhere on your computer: